BSN Nurse Roles & Responsibilities

-The Mission of the CBIC is "To protect the public through the development, administration and promotion of an accredited certification in infection prevention &
+The Mission of the CBIC is "To protect the public through the development, administration, and promotion of accredited certification in infection prevention &

 control.
 CBIC maintains and promotes professional certification of the highest quality through the accomplishment of key objectives."

 The CIC is earned through a proctored examination of 150-questions and after 5 years recertification by an open-book online exam is required.
 If the open-book exam is failed then the nurse is required to take the exam again with a proctor.

 An Associate's degree or greater is required for the RN to become CIC certified, however, to be employed as an Infection Control RN, most healthcare facilities require a BSN degree.
 More eligibility requirements are available.

 Continuing Education Units or Contact Hours are not required for CIC certification but may be required by the State to maintain RN licensure.
 Check with your State's Board of Nursing to determine if continuing education is required.

 The Infection Control RN salary averages $67,860 in the United States.
 As with most nursing positions more money can be earned through working extra hours, years of experience, certifications, and advancing education.